bpawnzZ/kodi-docker/README.md

 pactl load-module module-native-protocol-unix socket=/path/to/your/pulseaudio.socket
 ```

 This command loads the `module-native-protocol-unix` module, which allows PulseAudio to communicate over a Unix socket.
 The specified socket path is where the PulseAudio server will listen for connections from the Kodi container.
+Ensure that the socket path is correctly set in your environment.

 To ensure that this command runs automatically on system reboot, you can use a cron job.
 Here’s how to set it up: